Grilled Apples

 How to Grill Apples

-Grilling apples may seem complicated but it couldn't be easier.
-Simply slice them up, wrap them in foil, and they're ready to the grill.
+Grilling apples may seem complicated, but it couldn't be easier.
+Simply slice them up, wrap them in foil, and they're ready to grill.

 1. Start by slicing the apples into smaller pieces - slices, diced, small wedges, any shape will work.

-2. Prepare the foil packet by doubling up two layers of heavy duty foil.
-You can make a larger family style portion or make my favorite option, individual packets.
+2. Prepare the foil packet by doubling up two layers of heavy-duty aluminum foil.
+You can make a larger family-style portion or make, my favorite option, individual packets.

 4. Seal the foil.
 This helps the apples to cook all the way through.

-5. Grill on medium heat for about 15 minutes, rotating the packets a few times during cooking, until apples are cooked through to your liking.
+5. Grill on medium heat for about 15 minutes, rotating the packets a few times during cooking until the apples are cooked through to your liking.
 Carefully open and serve.

 Topping Ideas

-• Greek yogurt: For a little bit of healthier option, consider adding some regular or vanilla yogurt on the apples.
-In my opinion. this makes them healthy enough for breakfast and is my favorite thing to do with leftover grilled apples.
+• Greek yogurt: For a little bit of a healthier option, consider adding some regular or vanilla yogurt to the apples.
+In my opinion.
+This makes them healthy enough for breakfast, and it is my favorite thing to do with leftover grilled apples.

 • Mascarpone: For a special treat, top with a dollop of mascarpone cheese and a sprinkling of powdered sugar.